 The chapter leases the location of 808 West Newgrove Street, Lancaster, CA 93534 to a third party under an operating lease that expired April 2020.
-The monthly rental payment is \$6,000 per month and the rental income under the lease in the current year was \$72,000, including late fees.
-Currently the property is vacant.
+The monthly rental payment is \$8,539 per month and the rental income under the lease in the current year was \$34,156, including late fees.
+For the current year the property was rented for four months.